swapnil1023/outline/project.md

 Since Paytm provides it's own web based UI for the payment portal, we don't have to focus much on the UI part.
 Instead we'll just use a web view to simply aid the payment portal.

-We'll be implimenting firebase cloud functions and then intigrating the payment web API into those firebase functions.
+We'll be implementing firebase cloud functions and then integrating the payment web API into those firebase functions.
 Further we'll be using those functions in our flutter application using web view.

 ## Requirements

 - Read the documentation for Paytm SDK integration in Flutter app available [here](https://developer.paytm.com/docs/all-in-one-sdk/hybrid-apps/flutter/).
-- Download the Paytm web sammple kit for Node.js form [here](https://github.com/Paytm-Payments/Paytm_Web_Sample_Kit_NodeJs).
+- Download the Paytm web sample kit for Node.js form [here](https://github.com/Paytm-Payments/Paytm_Web_Sample_Kit_NodeJs).
-- We now need to set up our own server using fibase cloud functions and then intigrate the payment web API.
+- We now need to set up our own firebase cloud functions and then integrate the payment web API.
 - Create a new firebase funtion and install express and body-parser dependencies.
 - Copy the `checksum` and `crypt` from the web sammple kit to the functions directory(where the index file is located).
 - Now writing the index code is quite complicated.
 We'll be making a post request for payment and then extract the parameters recieved from the request.
 We'll then pass these parameters to create a checksum and then making a request to move forward with the payment.